 - Gypsy Bar- This is a popular Westlands bar.
 It has a great crowd on weekends.

 - B Club- This Kilimani club is well known in Nairobi.
 Prices are on the high side here.

 - 1824 Whisky Bar- This popular bar is located on Lang’ata road.
 This would be a great place to visit after enjoying a dinner at Carnivore as it’s located just down the street.
-They offer an excellent selection of alcohol.
-Particularly whiskey as the name implies.
+They offer an excellent selection of whiskies.

 - KIZA Restaurant and Lounge- This fine dining African-fusion restaurant is located in Kilimani.
-Here, you will meet Africans from all over the continent enjoying the classy atmosphere and excellent food.
+It offers a classy atmosphere and excellent food.

 - Simba Saloon- This is the club that is connected to Carnivore restaurant.
 This would be a convenient place to go after dinner.